-Envision—Promoting Healthy School Environments was created by the legislature in 2000 as part of the School Environmental Health Act (Act 125) to assist schools in creating and implementing environmental health management plans.
+Envision—Promoting Healthy School Environments was created by the Legislature in 2000 as part of the School Environmental Health Act (Act 125) to address these issues by providing model environmental health management plans and guidance for schools.

 - create and maintain a clearinghouse of environmental health information on the Department of Health’s website

 - provide workshops on environmental health for school personnel

 - to develop a model environmental health plan and policy